AdobeDocs/marketo.en/help/marketo/product-docs/web-personalization/using-web-segments/web-segments.md

 ### Device / Browser {#device-browser}

-**Mobile OS**
+**[!UICONTROL Mobile OS]**

-Drag and drop the Mobile OS into the Segment editor
+Drag and drop the [!UICONTROL Mobile OS] into the Segment editor

 ![](assets/image2015-5-27-17-3a45-3a3.png)

 * **Visitor type**<br />
-  **Mobile OS** - From the drop-down box, select from one or more mobile OS listed.
+  **[!UICONTROL Mobile OS]** - From the drop-down box, select from one or more mobile OS listed.
 The selected mobile OS appear below.

     * The visitor is using any mobile device
     * The visitor is using this specific device/OS
     * The visitor is not using any mobile device

-* **Device**  - From the drop-down list, select from one or more devices (Apple, Samsung, LG, HTC, Nexus, Blackberry etc...).
+* **[!UICONTROL Device]**  - From the drop-down list, select from one or more devices (Apple, Samsung, LG, HTC, Nexus, Blackberry etc...).
 The selected devices appear below.

 **Browser**